tobiaswittenburg/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/05-Implement-FSLogix-Profile-Solution.md

 ### Task 1: Set up an Azure Storage account
 - Setup an Azure Storage account and a File Share
-- enable Azure Active Directory authentication for Azure files
+- enable Microsoft Entra ID authentication for Azure files

 ### Task 2: Assign access permissions to an identity
 - AVD users will nedd access permissions to access the file share.
 You need to assign each user a role with